MARK HAND, - Think Progress

 - It alters the process that federal agencies must abide by to make changes that can harm endangered species.

-The big picture: The ESA, put in place during the Nixon administration, is responsible for saving species including […]
+The big picture: The ESA, put in place during the Nixon administration, is responsible for saving species including the […]

 2 Comments